CMMC Certification vs. CMMC Compliance: What’s the Difference and Which One Do You Need?

 CMMC certification is a formal recognition by the CMMC Accreditation Body (CMMC AB) that a defense contractor has met specific cybersecurity requirements at one of the CMMC 2.0’s three levels.
 Each level corresponds to an increasing degree of cyber hygiene, from basic cyber hygiene practices at Level 1 to advanced processes for reducing the risk from Advanced Persistent Threats (APTs) at Level 3.

 CMMC certification validates that a defense contractor has met specific cybersecurity prerequisites at varying levels of stringency.
 The certification process for CMMC Level 1, considered foundational, focuses on safeguarding Federal Contract Information (FCI).
 It requires companies to implement basic cyber hygiene practices.
-Achieving Level 1 certification is relatively straightforward, involving adherence to 17 controls covering information protection.
+Level 1 is comprised of the 15 basic safeguarding requirements specified in Federal Acquisition Regulation (FAR) Clause 52.204-21.

 The certification process for CMMC Level 2 and Level 3, by contrast, involves more complex requirements.
 CMMC Level 2 serves as a transition stage, demanding adherence to a subset of the security requirements specified in NIST SP 800–171 plus additional practices and processes, aiming at the protection of Controlled Unclassified Information (CUI).
 CMMC Level 3, on the other hand, requires a comprehensive implementation of all NIST 800-171 controls along with additional measures, marking a mature stance on cybersecurity readiness and resilience.